areweguiyet/areweguiyet/README.md

 n.b., Because the CLI uses reqwest, which brings in hyper and tokio, it may take awhile to compile and requires about half a gigabyte of disk space.

+## Organization

+The `docs` directory is the build directory for the HTML content. `docs` is committed to master and is used as the web root for GitHub pages.
+Non-HTML files in the `docs` directory are anything that the HTML pages depend on, including `ecosystem.json` and support CSS and JS files.

+The `site` directory contains the Tera template files, which are used by the CLI to generate the HTML in the `docs` directory.

+The JS code uses let statements and the fetch API, but otherwise is very vanilla and old school.
+To keep things simple (the JS on the page should be minimal anyways), there are no dependencies.
+If there are compatibility issues with your browser please open an issue!

+The `cli` directory contains a CLI tool which is used to create new entries on the website and generate the HTML.

 ## TODO

 Major undertakings remaining: